 - Preheat oven to 400° and prepare a 12 cup muffin tin with paper liners

-- Place sweet potato, 1 cup of diced pineapple, eggs, and maple syrup in a blender or food processor.
-Blend (or process) until silky smooth.
+- Place cooked sweet potato, 1 cup of diced pineapple, eggs, vanilla extract, and maple syrup in a blender.
+Blend until silky smooth.

-- In a medium size bowl combine brown rice flour, whole wheat flour, baking soda, baking powder, salt, and pumpkin pie spice.
+- In a medium-size bowl combine whole wheat flour, baking soda, baking powder, salt, cinnamon, and turmeric.
 Whisk to combine.

 - Fill muffin tin, I like bigger puffy muffins so I fill the muffin cups all the way to the top.
-If you prefer a smaller muffin fill to 3/4 full (this will make 15-16 muffins)
+If you prefer a smaller muffin fill to 3/4 full.